 In order to be eligible for the program, youth must be between the ages of 11 and 17 and their charge has to have occurred in Stanly.
 Defendants must admit guilt, voluntarily agree to cooperate with the program and waive their right to a speedy trial.

 The teens who are referred to the program are taught about the consequences of illegal behavior, the judicial process and the legal system.

-The volunteers, along with a judge and adult jury coordinator, conduct court hearings for misdemeanor criminal cases each week.
+The volunteers, along with a judge and adult jury coordinator, conduct court hearings for misdemeanor criminal cases on the last Tuesday of each month.
 The hearings at the courthouse resemble formal juvenile justice cases, with school resource officers typically playing the role of the bailiff and sheriff’s deputies take turns serving as security.

 For youth who volunteer to help with the program, it gives them the chance to experience the inner workings of the courtroom.

 “It gives them the opportunity to experience how juvenile justice runs in a courtroom and it gives them the opportunity to understand what the attorneys do, what a jury does, what a clerk does,” Kersey said.